dbarroso1/Morti-OS-Suite/README.md

 <img align="right" src="https://github.com/dbarroso1/Morti-OS-Suite/blob/1.0.4/bin/en_docs/images/cli.PNG">
 While this is currently a work in progress, I have included a simple CLI for setting up and running Morti-OS.
 You can run the CLI by running `bash Morti-CLI` from the root folder.

+Basic Usage and Setup will be done through the CLI, some main features include Anaconda Environment Setup, Django Migrations, Training, Monitoring and Logging.
+The CLI is currently in development, as we add new modules to Morti-OS we will be changing the functionalities of the CLI, but the main goal is the same: Dummy Proof Morti.

 # Morti-OS: Web Interface
 As an added benefit, the RTC was built with Django, so we can use Morti in a simpler more apealling manner.
 On the Web UI you can check Hyperparams, grab Graph data, and interact with the Neural Networks.
 Eventually i plan to make training and editing model parameters through the Web Interface.